FrostyX/infra-docs/docs/sysadmin-guide/sops/mbs.rst

 Users submit builds to mbs.fedoraproject.org referencing their modulemd file in dist-git.
 (In the future, users will not submit their own module builds.
-The `freshmaker` daemon (running in infrastructure) will watch for .spec file changes and submit the relevant module builds to the MBS on behalf of users.)
+The `freshmaker` daemon (running in infrastructure) will watch for .spec file changes and modulemd.yaml file changes -- it will submit the relevant module builds to the MBS on behalf of users.)

 The request to build a module is received by the MBS flask app running on the mbs-frontend nodes.